HomeArticle

 He also gave an example that seems efficient but is actually absurd:

-I have five AI agents each create a version and then choose the best one.
+I have five AI agents each create a version and then pick the best one.
 A lot of work is discarded.
-It may still be cheaper than having humans do it overall, but it's much more expensive than doing it just once.
+It may still be cheaper than having a human do it overall, but it's much more expensive than just doing it once.

 AI tools have indeed accelerated code output: the number of completed tasks has increased by 34%, and the delivery of complete functional modules (epics) has increased by 66%.
 However, during the same period, the number of bugs per developer has increased by 54%, the code review time has increased to about 5 times, and the code churn rate (the ratio of deleted lines to new lines) has increased by a staggering 861% in a high - AI - adoption environment.